Korbeil/website/content/posts/2022-06-08-bayesian-average-improve-rating-sorting-elasticsearch.md

 +++
-title = "Use Bayesian Averages to Improve Rating Sorting in your Elasticsearch Index" date = "2022-06-08" tags = ["php", "elasticsearch"]
+title = "✍️ Use Bayesian Averages to Improve Rating Sorting in your Elasticsearch Index" date = "2022-06-08" tags = ["php", "elasticsearch"]
 +++